epfl-sdf/openid_cli_hello_world/doc.md

 A user cannot authenticate himself to the Gluu server if he is not registered.
 Same for the application.

 ## Registering manually the web application
-Go to your server and login as admin (put admin in the username field and your password in the password field).
-You now arrived on the GUI oxTrust of your Gluu server as the admin.
+Go to your server (`https://<your server IP adress>`) and login as the admin (put "admin" in the username field and your password in the password field).
+You have now arrived on the GUI oxTrust of your Gluu server as the admin.
+You are ready to manage clients and users of your Gluu server.

-We will register your web application:
+We will now register your web application:
-Go in the side bar, OpenID Connect>clients, then click on button "add client" and fill the following fields:

-Client Name, Client Secret.
+Go in the side bar, OpenID Connect>clients, then click on the button "add client" and fill the following fields: Client Name, Client Secret

 Go at the bottom of the page, click "add Login Redirect URI", put: `https://<your web application IP adress>:5443/callback`

-Go at the bottom of the page, click "add Scope", search for "openid", then select "openid", then click the add button.
+Go at the bottom of the page, click "add Scope", search for "openid" in the search field, then select "openid", then click the "add" button.

-Go at the bottom of the page, click "add Response Type", check "code", click ok.
+Go at the bottom of the page, click "add Response Type", check the checkbox "code", click "ok".

 Click "add" at the very bottom of the page to add your web application.

-Get the INUM of your client in your clipboard (ctrl-c)
+Copy the INUM of your client in your clipboard, you will need it later (OpenID Connect>Clients, look for you web application with your client name).

 ## Registering manually the user
 Go to the sidebar: Users>add Person